 Why study Environmental Science with Foundation Year at Liverpool John Moores University?

-- Study the topical issue of environmental sciences.
-This new course covers the major challenges currently facing the environment and solutions to tackle them
+- The course covers the major challenges currently facing the environment and solutions to tackle them

-- Fieldwork, completed both in the UK and overseas, is integral to the course, with field trips to Greece, the Lake District, North Wales and the North West coast included in fees*
+- Fieldwork is integral to the course, with field trips to Greece, the Lake District, North Wales and the North West coast included in fees*

 - Access to state-of-the-art computing facilities and analytical equipment

 - Prepares you for a career in the expanding green jobs employment sector, with excellent employment opportunities in areas such as: environmental management; government authorities; engineering and surveying; civil service; and Geographical Information Systems

 - Taught by experienced, research-active staff

 - Focus on skill acquisition via practical workshops and field learning

 - Options to undertake work placements of 4-6 weeks and/or a 12 month sandwich year

 - Options to study abroad for part of the degree

 - International Foundation Year course available offering direct progression onto this degree programme

 About your course